Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 7. Find your first time author voice

-This is especially true if you've ever done any ghostwriting where you effortlessly slip into someone else's voice instead.
+Finding your author’s voice is especially difficult if you’ve ever done any ghostwriting where you effortlessly slip into someone else’s voice instead.

-But finding your voice is essential to building your identity as a first time author, and that's what will make your readers come back to read your second, third, or tenth book!
+But finding your voice is essential to building your identity as a first time author, and that will make your readers come back to read your second, third, or tenth book!

-So much goes into developing your voice – including your vocabulary, tone, syntax, and of course, point of view.
+So much goes into developing your voice – including your vocabulary, tone, syntax, and point of view.

 Are you known for being witty, sarcastic, sympathetic, descriptive, or argumentative?
 Don’t be afraid to experiment!

-Write in different voices until you identify the one that feels natural to you.
+Write in different voices until you identify the one that feels natural.
 And once you find yours, flaunt it!

 8. Use a development editor as a first time author

-If you want to take your writing to the next level, consider working with a development editor.
+Consider working with a development editor to take your writing to the next level.
 By doing so, you’ll take a step back and see the bigger picture, working on the structure of your book, character development, and plot points.

 A good development editor will also provide feedback on your author's voice and style.
 And most importantly, they'll ensure your writing remains consistent with industry standards.
 Find a development editor online or contact your local writers' association.